Hong Kong Tramways: History

 Tram no.163, rebuilt from trailer 1, entered service in 1979.
 Trailers were withdrawn from service in 1982.
 Route maps were introduced on tram stops in 1983.
-Car 12 was exported for Expo’ 86 in 1985.
+Car 12 was exported for Expo' 86 in 1985.
 Tram refurbishment began in 1986, and the first tour tram No.28 was launched.
 The second tour tram No.128 was launched in 1987.
 The Sharp Street Depot was closed in 1989, and new depots were relocated at Whitty Street and Sai Wan Ho.
 Trial runs on overnight service began in 1990.
 A new built tram 120 replaced the 1949 prototype in 1991.
 Two HKT-built double-decker tramcars were exported to the Wirral Tramway in Birkenhead, England, in 1992.
-Points automation was introduced in place of points men’s cabins.
+Points automation was introduced in place of points men's cabins.

 In 1993, HKT built two maximum traction bogies for testing.
 Testing of pantographs on trams began in 1994.
 Double platforms were introduced at the Happy Valley terminus in 1995.
 The final year of The Most Attractive Tram Ads Competition was in 1997.
 Coloured destination blinds were introduced in 1998.
-HKT launched new “Millennium” trams designed and manufactured by its own engineering team on October 24, 2000.
+HKT launched new "Millennium" trams designed and manufactured by its own engineering team on 24 October 2000.
 The Octopus electronic smart card payment system was introduced on trams in 2001.
 HKT celebrated 100 years of service in 2004.
-Route maps were reinstalled at each tram stop, and new tram driving panels were introduced on November 7, 2007.
+Route maps were reinstalled at each tram stop, and new tram driving panels were introduced on 7 November 2007.
 Air conditioning was installed on tour tram 128 in 2008.

-In 2009, a 50% stake and operating rights were obtained by Veolia Transport RATP Asia (now RATP Dev Transdev Asia), followed by full ownership in 2010.
+In 2009, a 50% stake and operating rights were obtained by Veolia Transport RATP Asia, followed by full ownership in 2010.
 HKT launched Signature trams on November 28, 2011, featuring a combination of modern interior design and traditional outlook with LED displays, stops reporting, and AC motors.
-The “NexTram” passenger info system was launched in 2012.
+The NexTram passenger info system was launched in 2012.
 HKT proposed a modern light rail system for East Kowloon as a cheaper alternative to monorail in 2013.
 HKT celebrated 110 years of service in 2014.
 Following the opening of the West Island line of the MTR, daily tramway ridership dropped 10% to 180,000 in 2015.
 HKT provided real-time estimated time of arrival data to Citymapper in 2016, becoming the first transport operator in Hong Kong to do so.
 The first sightseeing car was launched in January, and the first air-conditioned car in June 2016.